-Snickerdoodles are a classic sugar cookie variety rolled in cinnamon sugar.
-Each bite is delicately crisp on the outside, soft and chewy, cakelike inside.
-These popular old-fashioned cookies are rolled in a cinnamon-sugar and sparkle on any Christmas cookie tray.
+Chewy Snickerdoodle Cookies are a classic sugar cookie variety rolled in cinnamon sugar.
+Each bite is delicately crisp on the outside, soft and chewy, and cakelike texture on the inside.
+These popular old-fashioned cookies are rolled in a cinnamon-sugar mixture and sparkle on any Christmas cookie tray.
+If you love the taste of cinnamon sugar desserts, you’ll love this snickerdoodle recipes.

-Of all the cookies to include in this year’s Christmas party on December 25th, everyone can agree that snickerdoodles are an essential part of a Xmas dessert platter spread.
-The cookies are incredibly easy to make and the cookie dough doesn’t need any chill time.
+Of all the cookies to include in this year’s Christmas party on December 25th, everyone can agree that chewy snickerdoodles cookies are an essential part of a Xmas dessert platter spread.
+The cookies are incredibly easy to make and the cookie dough balls don’t need any chill time.
 Instead, they are baked right away which makes them the perfect last-minute Christmas cookie to make this season.

 Snickerdoodle Cookies for Christmas